 Finding the Right Program to Pursue Your Pharmacy Technician Education

-There are a variety of programs that prepare you for certification, from on-campus to remote programs that can be completed online, so whatever your circumstances, you can choose the one that is right for you.
+There are a variety of programs that prepare you for certification, from on-campus to remote programs that can be completed mostly online, so whatever your circumstances, you can choose the one that is right for you.

-Step 2: Complete a Pharm Tech Certification
+Step 2: Prepare for the Pharm Tech Certification Exam

 Finding out how to become a certified pharm tech can be one of the most important steps on your journey to becoming a qualified pharmacy technician.